hartmamt/iot-assessment/src/lambdas/README.md

 This solution uses the Lambda service by AWS.

 ### User API
-The userAPI Lambda is connected to the AWS API Gateway and handles GET and PUT HTTM methods.
+The userAPI Lambda is connected to the AWS API Gateway and handles GET and PUT HTTP methods.

 ### Post Confirmation